SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

 When admins delete a Container, it goes into the Recycle Bin.
 A deleted container can be restored from the Recycle Bin within 93 days.
 If a container is deleted from the Recycle Bin, or it exceeds the 93-day retention period, it's permanently deleted.
 Deleting a container deletes everything within it, including all documents and files.

-Admins should notify the Container owners before they delete a Container so they can move their data to another location, and also inform users when the Container will be deleted.
+Admins should notify the Container owners before they delete a Container so they can move their data to another location, and also inform users when the Container is deleted.

 > [!WARNING]
 > Deleting a container may cause unexpected issues for the SharePoint Embedded application the Container belongs to and may interrupt usage of the application.